Death of Pyotr Ilyich Tchaikovsky: No strong evidence

 Without strong evidence for any of these cases, it is possible that no definite conclusion may be drawn and that the true nature of the composer's end may never be known.
 Conclusive evidence, Holden suggests, would mean exhuming Tchaikovsky's corpse for tests to determine the presence of arsenic, as has been done with the body of Napoleon Bonaparte, since arsenic can remain in the human body even after 100 years.
-Musicologist Roland John Wiley writes, "The polemics over [Tchaikovsky's] death have reached an impasse ...
+The musicologist Roland John Wiley writes, "The polemics over [Tchaikovsky's] death have reached an impasse ...
 Rumor attached to the famous die hard ...
 As for illness, problems of evidence offer little hope of satisfactory resolution: the state of diagnosis; the confusion of witnesses; disregard of long-term effects of smoking and alcohol.
 We do not know how Tchaikovsky died.
 We may never find out...."

 Depictions in media

-In the early 1980s, Canadian composer Claude Vivier had begun working on an opera entitled Tchaïkovski, un réquiem Russe (lit.
+In the early 1980s, the Canadian composer Claude Vivier had begun working on an opera entitled Tchaïkovski, un réquiem Russe (lit.
 Tchaikovsky, a Russian Requiem), which would have advanced the theory of suicide at the orders of Alexander III.
 Vivier announced the project to UNESCO music organizations and had begun writing a libretto, but he was murdered in a 1983 homophobic hate crime before the opera could be completed.

-English composer Michael Finnissy composed a short opera, Shameful Vice (1995), about Tchaikovsky's last days and death.
+The English composer Michael Finnissy composed a short opera, Shameful Vice (1995), about Tchaikovsky's last days and death.